Principal bundles under reductive groups: Introduction

 In general, an explicit determination of the $k$\nd group $G_0$ of \eqref{e:conjiso} does not seem possible.
 It is however possible to describe appropriate quotients of $G_0$.
-In particular, under mild finiteness conditions, the quotient of $G_0$ by its semisimple part is an extension of the algebraic fundamental group of $X$ by the protorus with group of characters the Picard group of the universal cover of $X$.
-When $X$ is an elliptic curve for example, this quotient is $C_{u_X}$.
+In particular, under mild finiteness conditions, the quotient of $G_0$ by the derived $k$\nd group of its identity component is an extension of the fundamental group of $X$ by the protorus with group of characters the Picard group of the universal cover of $X$ (cf.\ Proposition~\ref{p:etunpull}).
+When $X$ is an elliptic curve for example, this quotient is $C_{u_X}$, and the fundamental group is $\lim_{n \ne 0} {}_n X$.

-Even when the $k$\nd group $G_0$ is not known explicitly, its existence has strong consequences for principal bundles over $X$.
-The following theorem for example follows easily from \eqref{e:conjiso}.